Reye's syndrome

 Preparing for an appointment

 Reye's syndrome is often diagnosed in an emergency situation.
 This is because of the serious symptoms caused by Reye's syndrome, including seizures or loss of consciousness.
-In some cases, early symptoms prompt an appointment with a health care provider.
+Sometimes early symptoms may prompt an appointment with a healthcare professional.

 What you can do

-• Make a list of all medicines, including vitamins, dietary supplements and medicines you can buy without a prescription that your child has taken.
+- Make a list of all medicines.
+Include vitamins, dietary supplements and medicines you can buy without a prescription that your child has taken.
 Be sure to list any medicines containing aspirin.
-Even better, take the original bottles and a written list of the dosages and directions.
+Even better, take the original bottles and a written list of the doses and directions.

-• Take along a family member or friend.
-It can be difficult to recall all the information provided to you during an appointment.
-The person who accompanies you may remember something that you forgot or missed.
+- Take along a family member or friend.
+It can be hard to recall all the information provided to you during an appointment.
+A friend or family member may remember something that you forgot or missed.

-• Write down questions to ask your health care provider.
-Don't be afraid to ask questions or to speak up when you don't understand something your provider says.
+- Write down questions to ask your healthcare professional.
+Don't be afraid to ask questions or to speak up when you don't understand something.

-List your questions from most important to least important to make the most of your time with your child's health care provider.
-For Reye's syndrome some basic questions to ask include:
+List your questions from most important to least important to make the most of your time.
+For Reye's syndrome, some basic questions to ask include:

 What to expect from your doctor

 The neurologist is likely to ask about your child's symptoms and history of viral illnesses.
-The neurologist also may conduct a medical exam and schedule tests to gather information about your child's condition and to rule out other diseases, such as meningitis or encephalitis.
+The neurologist may do a medical exam and schedule tests to gather information about your child's condition.
+Tests also may rule out other diseases, such as meningitis or encephalitis.